Naval Submarine Base New London: Wartime expansion

-The Base property expanded during the latter part of World War I. Congress approved over a million dollars for Base real estate and facilities expansion.
+The base property expanded during the latter part of World War I. Congress since approved over a million dollars for base real estate and facilities expansion.
 By the end of the war, 81 buildings had been built to support 1,400 men and 20 submarines, although the land expansion was slowed through much of the 1920s.
-However, the Great Depression of the 1930s saw an expansion and enhancement of the physical plant of the Base.
-President Franklin D. Roosevelt created a series of Federal Government employment programs that contributed significantly to the Submarine Base.
+However, the Great Depression of the 1930s saw an expansion and enhancement of the physical plant of the base.
+President Franklin D. Roosevelt created a series of Federal Government employment programs that contributed significantly to the submarine base.

 Over 26 high quality warehouses, barracks, and workshops were built at the base under these Federal job-spending programs.
-The second largest expansion of the Base occurred during World War II, when it grew from 112 acres to 497 acre.
-The Submarine Force leaped in size, and the Base accommodated thousands of men to serve the growing combat fleet.
+The second largest expansion of the base occurred during World War II, when it grew from 112 acres to 497 acre.
+The Submarine Force leaped in size, and the base accommodated thousands of men to serve the growing combat fleet.
 Immediately after World War II, the Submarine Force was significantly reduced and many submarines were sent into storage.
 Most of the World War II fleet was sold for scrap metal during the early 1960s.

 From 1930 to 1994, the most recognizable structure on the base was the 100 ft Escape Training Tank.
 Generations of submariners learned to escape in up to 80 ft of water using buoyant ascent, and were trained in the use of the Momsen lung or Steinke hood.
 In 2007, the Escape Training Tank was replaced by the Submarine Escape Trainer, which has two types of escape trunks in up to 40 ft of water.
 The Steinke hood was replaced by the Submarine Escape Immersion Equipment in the 2000s.

 Submarine school

-The New London Base is homeport to 16 attack submarines and full Navy base situated in Groton, Connecticut.
-The Base is also neighbor to the major submarine construction yard of General Dynamics' Electric Boat Division.
-All officer and enlisted submariners are stationed at Groton during their training, with the exception of nuclear trained Electronics Technicians (ETs), Electrician's Mates (EMs), and Machinist's Mates (MMs).
-Enlisted sailors attending sub school will first go through Basic Enlisted Sub School (BESS), an eight-week program that teaches the rigors of undersea life.
+The New London base is home port to 16 attack submarines and full Navy base situated in Groton, Connecticut.
+The base is also neighbor to the major submarine construction yard of General Dynamics' Electric Boat Division.
+All officer and enlisted submariners are stationed at Groton during their training, except for nuclear trained Electronics Technicians (ETs), Electrician's Mates (EMs), and Machinist's Mates (MMs).
+Enlisted sailors attending sub school will first go through Basic Enlisted Sub School (BESS), an eight-week program that teaches the rigours of undersea life.
 BESS includes training in shoring, patching leaks and ruptured pipes, firefighting, and boat handling techniques.
 After BESS, sailors will either go to a boat or to follow-on schools.

 The main base occupies more than 687 acre plus over 530 acre of family housing.
 It also supports more than 70 tenant commands, including Naval Submarine School (NAVSUBSCOL), Naval Submarine Support Facility (NSSF), three Submarine Squadron staffs, and the housing and support facilities for more than 21,000 civilian workers, active-duty service members, and their families.